 How to Maintain Your Solar Panels Year Round

 Solar panels generate clean electricity throughout all seasons of the year.
-They are manufactured to withstand weather conditions such as rain, snow, hail, and fall debris while still harnessing the power of the sun.
-Maintaining your solar panels year round helps to ensure they are functioning properly.
+They are manufactured to withstand weather conditions such as rain, snow, hail, and fall debris while still harnessing the sun’s power.
+It is necessary to maintain your solar panels year-round to ensure they are functioning properly.

 With winter comes snow and ice.
 Snow buildup can impact your solar panel’s performance.
 Solar panels are typically installed at an angle, which allows snow buildup to slide off of the panels.
 Snow can also melt quickly due to the heat of the sun and heat produced by your home.
 If snow buildup seems to be impacting your energy production, you can easily clean it off with a long broom.

 Ice buildup can also begin to impact your solar panel performance.
 Removing ice from your roof may occasionally be necessary to prevent water or structural damage.
 Although this is unlikely, being aware of the possibility can prevent unwanted damage.
 When ice buildup occurs, do not use salts to melt the ice.
 This can cause corrosion or damage.
-In the event that ice buildup needs to be removed, reach out to a professional maintenance company to avoid any long-term issues.
+If ice buildup needs to be removed, reach out to a professional maintenance company to avoid long-term issues.

 When warmer weather arrives, it can be beneficial to have an annual inspection of your panels to ensure they are working properly and that no damage or issues have taken place.
 You can schedule for someone to check your solar panel arrays.
 The Solar America Board for Codes and Standards recommends that all annual inspections check the following:

 - Vegetation growth and shading

 These tests can ensure your solar panels are working correctly and generating clean energy for your home!